 By David F. Kramer

 We love our dogs, from the tips of their wet noses to their happily wagging tails.
-However, when it comes to the problems associated with pet ownership, the issue of shedding hair often tops the lists for most people.
+However, when it comes to the problems associated with pet ownership, the issue of shedding hair often tops the list.

 Why Do Animals Shed Their Hair?

-For as long as mankind has been living alongside dogs, they’ve spent countless hours removing shed fur from their clothes, homes, and possessions.
-Dog owners are just as much animals as their pets, and we do our fair share of shedding, too—just check out the drain after you’ve had a shower.
+For as long as mankind has been living alongside dogs, we’ve spent countless hours removing shed fur from our clothes, food, homes, and possessions.
+Dog owners do our fair share of shedding, too—just check out the drain after you’ve had a shower.
 But why do animals shed in the first place?

 “Animals shed their hair as a natural process to remove damaged and old hair and replenish with new hair,” says Dr. Adam Denish of Rhawnhurst Animal Hospital in Pennsylvania.
-“Hair has a multitude of purposes, including sensation of materials, protection of the skin, and regulation of body temperature, among others.”
+“Hair has a multitude of purposes, including sensation, protection of the skin, and regulation of body temperature, among others.”

 How Much Shedding is Too Much?